Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Thinking about buying a house with your partner?
 Or perhaps you’re considering purchasing property with a friend or family member?
 Alternatively, you might be planning to move in with someone who already owns a property.

 Cohabitation is a popular choice for many.
-But, before you take the leap, it’s crucial to understand the legal implications of property ownership, and what can happen if things go wrong.
+But, before you leap, it’s crucial to understand the legal implications of property ownership, and what can happen if things go wrong.

 Contrary to widespread belief, cohabitants do not have the same legal rights as their married counterparts (for further information please see our insight, What Are Your Rights if You Cohabit With Your Partner?.
 Similarly, those who purchase property with friends and family are not protected to the same degree as if there was a marriage or civil partnership.